colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-11-03-23-531194-fundamentals-of-data-structures-in-c-by-ellis-horowitz-sartaj-sahni-and-susan-anderson-freed.md

 ## Conclusion

-"Fundamentals of Data Structures in C++" by Ellis Horowitz, Sartaj Sahni, and Susan Anderson-Freed is an excellent resource for programmers who want to deepen their understanding of data structures and their implementation in C++.
+"Fundamentals of Data Structures in C++ by Ellis Horowitz, Sartaj Sahni, and Susan Anderson-Freed is an excellent resource for programmers who want to deepen their understanding of data structures and their implementation in C++.
 With its comprehensive coverage, algorithmic approach, and practical examples, this book serves as a valuable reference for students, engineers, and software developers.

 ## Let's Discuss